 - 1. Program requirements - a.
-A program planning to increase the number of students must secure prior approval from the Council.
+A program planning to significantly increase the number of first-year enrollees must secure prior approval from the Council.
 An application is required to demonstrate that adequate resources are available to support the total number of students (ref.
-"Application for Increasing Class Size").
+Application for Increasing Class Size).
 The application must be submitted to the Council and the increase must be approved prior to the enrollment date for the cohort in which the increase will occur (see Glossary, "Enrollment").
-The application must be submitted in accordance with the deadlines published by the Council: - 1) For planned increases in class size: - a) Programs with start dates March through June must submit an application by November 1st of the previous calendar year. - b) Programs with start dates July through November must submit an application by March 1st. - c) Programs with start dates December through February must submit an application by August 1st. - d) The COA's Evaluation and Analysis Committee will review programs' fully completed applications at a regularly scheduled meeting (December, April, and September) and provide notification of its preliminary decision to programs within 45 business days.
+The application must be submitted in accordance with the deadlines published by the Council: - 1) For planned increases in class size: - a) Programs with start dates March through June must submit an application by November 1st of the previous calendar year. - b) Programs with start dates July through November must submit an application by March 1st of the year in which the class size increase will occur. - c) Programs with start dates December through February must submit an application by August 1st of the previous calendar year. - d) The COA's Evaluation and Analysis Committee will review programs' fully completed applications at a regularly scheduled meeting and may provide notification of its preliminary decision to programs within 45 business days.
+Incomplete applications (or those requiring full Council review) that cannot be preliminarily approved by the Evaluation and Analysis Committee will need to be reviewed at the next scheduled meeting of the COA, if practicable. - 2) For unplanned increases in class size: - a) Applications received outside of the designated submission timeframes will be reviewed by the Council, with the timing of committee review and preliminary approval determined by the Council on a case-by-case basis. - b.
+The application will include: - 1) Rationale for the proposed increase. - 2) Official start and end dates for the program. - 3) The current number of enrolled students by year of enrollment.